 Facts on insurance benefits and products available to breast reconstruction patients:

 - It is federally mandated that insurance companies cover breast reconstruction and prosthetics.
-In other words, insurance cannot legally deny coverage for prosthetics, mastectomy bras, and accessories which may or may not be needed after the surgery.
+In other words, insurance cannot legally deny coverage for prosthetics, mastectomy bras, and accessories that may or may not be needed after the surgery.
 This is outlined in the Women’s Health and Cancer Rights Act of 1998.

-- Many special post-operative garments are available, and billable to insurance.
+- Many special post-operative garments are available and billable to insurance.
 These often include drain bulb holders, vitamin-infused cotton, padding for symmetry, front closures, and various degrees of compression and support.

 - Patients can call the customer service number on the back of their insurance card to ask a representative about quantities of bras and prosthetics allowed under their specific coverage plan.